Doctor of Physical Therapy Program

 Unknown

 Samuel Merritt University and the DPT program have missions and outcomes aimed to support a more diverse community, here on campus and in healthcare in general.
-Learn more about our commitment to diversity and inclusion.
+Learn more about our university commitment to diversity and inclusion.

 Graduation, Employment & Licensure Rates